wandb/docs/docs/guides/registry/create_collection.md

 ### Check the types of artifact that a collection accepts

-Before you create and link to a collection, check the artifact type that the collection accepts:
+Before you link to a collection, check the artifact type that the collection accepts:

 <Tabs
   defaultValue="ui"